alexandermishin13/tm1637-clock/README.md

 detach from a terminal;
 * uses `timer_create`(2) for output time and marking seconds by colon (1, 2 times per second or always on);
-* a signal interception for stopping itself correctly;
+* uses a signal interception for stopping itself correctly;
-* set raw mode for the device but restore its value on exit;
+* interacts with device */dev/tm1637* by writing digits to it and using ioctl calls;

 I wrote this program for my little-task server on **Raspberry Pi 2** (One of a task is a NTPD service for getting a time from GLONASS).